marin-m/vmlinux-to-elf/README.md

 This means that the `kallsyms_token_table` and `kallsyms_token_address` entries disappear, and that the symbol names use plain text ASCII instead.
 This case is supported too.

 ## Kernels support
-It supports kernels from version 2.6.10 (December 2004) until now.
+It supports kernels from version 2.6.10 (December 2004) until, for the moment, 6.2 (February 2023, see [this issue](https://github.com/marin-m/vmlinux-to-elf/issues/49)).
 Only kernels explicitly configured without `CONFIG_KALLSYMS` should not be supported.
 If this kernel configuration variable was not set at build, then you will get: `KallsymsNotFoundException: No embedded symbol table found in this kernel`.

 For raw kernels, the following architectures can be detected (using magics from [binwalk](https://github.com/ReFirmLabs/binwalk/blob/master/src/binwalk/magic/binarch)): MIPSEL, MIPSEB, ARMEL, ARMEB, PowerPC, SPARC, x86, x86-64, ARM64, MIPS64, SuperH, ARC.